sarbal/illustrator_tutorial/lessons/drawing.md

 [top](#drawing)

 ### Image tracing
+Download this [image](../data/paste_into_illustrator.png) and then click download or/copy one of interest.
 #### Manual
-- Paste image onto artboard and using the pencil (or pen), slowly trace around the part of the figure you want.
+- Paste image onto artboard (or drag and dropw).
+Using the pencil (or pen), slowly trace around the part of the figure you want.
 - This is tedious, but can work for small things.
 <br/><img src="../figs/image_manual.png"  width="200px" title="">
 #### Tracer